Intro to Gold Vs. Bitcoin

 The Gold Standard was an economic model used by many nations where the local currency was backed by a federal reserve of physical gold.
 The Gold Standard was abandoned by most nations in the early 20th century.
 Specifically in the US, the gold standard ended completely in 1973 when the United States also stopped issuing gold to foreign governments in exchange for American currency notes.
 Canada ended the gold standard much earlier, in January of 1929, when they decided to stop redeeming Dominion notes in Gold.
 Since the gold standard was ended, gold has retained its own value independent of government involvement.
 Does that sound familiar?
 This is a key feature for many Bitcoin maximalists, who insist that a legitimate currency without any type of government control is a massive milestone, and incredibly important to the future of the world economy.

-Both assets can be bought and sold, but there are some key differences between buying and selling Gold and Bitcoin.
+Both assets can be bought and sold, but there are some key differences between buying and selling Gold vs. Bitcoin.
 With gold, an investor can easily buy it physical form, from a dealer or, in some cases, from a bank.
 Investors can also buy Gold options, futures or Gold ETF’s from financial platforms and institutions.
 Bitcoin is traded on cryptocurrency exchanges such as Bitbuy, or can be bought privately, through an ATM, or an over-the-counter (OTC) trade.
 Buying Bitcoin and Gold both require research, and are subject to local laws and regulations.
 For more on how to buy Bitcoin in Canada, refer to this guide.

 Although both are valuable and the prices are volatile, they are traded less than normal equities like stocks or bonds.
 Gold trading activity accounts for about 1-2% of all market participation, and even less can be said for Bitcoin.
 However, that only accounts for Bitcoin/FIAT trading directly.
 Crypto to crypto trading is a massive market, with prices fluctuating between currencies there are always market opportunities to shift your holdings between digital currencies.
-Platforms like the upcoming Bitbuy Pro are great for crypto to crypto trading.
+Platforms like Bitbuy Pro are great for crypto to crypto trading.

 Another similarity between the two assets is that both Gold and Bitcoin have exclusivity.
 No, this doesn’t mean only the rich and famous can afford them.
 It means that there is a limited supply.
 There is only a finite amount of both Bitcoin and Gold available in the world at any given time.
 The maximum amount of Bitcoin that can be mined is 21,000,000 while the maximum amount of Gold available is whatever has been mined from the ground which is unknown but relates to the cost of mining.
 No one can create more gold whenever they want, and no one can create more Bitcoin whenever they want (once the maximum has been reached).